Employers in San Diego and across California offer severance packages for many reason. Three of the most common reasons are:

 - They want employees to give up important employee rights in return for a small payout

-The best thing employees can do before they accept any severance package is to consult with an experienced severance pay lawyer.
+The best thing you can do before you accept any severance package is to consult with an experienced severance pay lawyer.
 This is true for managers and supervisors as well as they every-day laborer.
 It’s true for both private employees and public employees

 The release from liability form

-Employers usually require that any employee who accepts a severance package also agree to release the employer from any liability.
-In short, the employer wants the employee to agree that once the employee is paid, the employee can’t file any claim against the employer.
-Employees need to review with a lawyer what claims they may have.
-In some cases, the worker may be entitled to overtime pay or vacation pay.
-If there is an employment contract, the worker may be entitled to stock options and a buyout share.
+Employers usually require that if you accept a severance package you also agree to release the employer from any liability.
+In short, the employer wants you to agree that once you are paid, you can’t file any claim against the employer.
+You need to review with a lawyer what claims you may have.
+In some cases, you may be entitled to overtime pay or vacation pay.
+If there is an employment contract, you may be entitled to stock options and a buyout share.
 Employees who have worked with the company for a few years or more are usually entitled to some form of retirement benefits.

-In addition to contractual claims, employees may have claims based on employer misconduct.
+In addition to contractual claims, you may have claims based on employer misconduct.
 These claims (for money, punitive damages, and statutory damages) include:

 - Discrimination cases.
 Many employers, especially larger employers, cannot discriminate against an employee based on their race, gender, religion, disability, age, national origin, or other factors such as pregnancy.
 Employers can’t threaten to fire someone if they don’t sign the release form if the firing is discriminatory.

 - Wrongful termination.
-Employers generally can’t retaliate against an employee who files a whistleblower claim or files a workers’ compensation claim.
+Employers generally can’t retaliate against you if you file a whistleblower claim or files a workers’ compensation claim.
 This prohibition applies to workers who testify on behalf of other workers too.

 - Sexual abuse or harassment.
-Employers and their staff can’t pressure workers to provide sexual favors in return for a promotion.
-They can’t take advantage of a worker due to the sex by touching them, verbally abusing them, or mistreating them due to their sex.
+Employers and their staff can’t pressure you to provide sexual favors in return for a promotion.
+They can’t take advantage of you due to you sex by touching you, verbally abusing you, or mistreating you due to your sex.

 Workers also have other rights such as the right to request leave under the Federal Medical Leave Act.